mbeddr/mps-platform-docs/src/doc/docs/reference/icons.md

 ## Actions

-The icons can be used in this repository by inserting the corresponding code in a markdown file.
+You can use the icons in the documentation by inserting the corresponding code in a markdown file.

 | Code                                    | Icon                                  | Icon_2x                                  | Icon_dark                                  | Icon_2x_dark                                  |
 |-----------------------------------------|---------------------------------------|------------------------------------------|--------------------------------------------|-----------------------------------------------|